If the information you are searching for is not in this document, please ask.

 It is possible to publish different versions of the plugin to be compatible with different versions of HFS.

-To do that, just have your other versions in branches with name starting with api
+To do that, just have your other versions in branches with name starting with api.

 HFS will scan through them in inverted alphabetical order searching for a compatible one.